fuh-Q/market-badger/README.md

 #### Usage

 The bot has a `!ping` command, which allows you to verify that it's online.
-To start grinding, run `pls market accept` on ANY market offer, and the bot will begin cycling through the offer IDs specified in `codes.txt`.
+To start grinding, run `pls market accept` on your FIRST market offer in the `codes.txt` file, and the bot will begin cycling through the offer IDs specified in `codes.txt`.
 You MUST run all commands using the `pls` prefix.

 ![usage](assets/copy-cmd.png)

+The bot will begin your flow on your second market code, assuming that you accepted your first offer to begin your grind

+#### Why private offers?

+Because it was more ergonomic for me to code it this way, also because _why not_.
+Private offers are both cheaper to post, AND they reduce the risk of having someone else accept your offers

 #### Questions?